tomerlab/pLSM-Control/README.md

 ### Instructions for SD image installation and use:
-1. Download the system disk image, burn it onto an SD card using Win32DiskImager/balenaEther or similar software of your choice.
+1. Request the system disk image, burn it onto an SD card using Win32DiskImager/balenaEther or similar software of your choice.
+(Given the large size, we are figuring out a way to provide a public download link.
+In the mean time, please reach out.)

 2. Insert the SD card into the Nvidia Nano Board (at this stage, the board should be connected to a monitor, keyboard, mouse, and Ethernet internet).